 Instead of focusing on your frustration, try to pay attention to your breath and make sure it's deep and fulfilling.

 One study found that slow, deep breathing not only helps you fall asleep faster2, but it can make it easier to go back to sleep if you wake up in the middle of the night.

 That's because slow, deep breaths turn on your parasympathetic nervous system, relax your muscles, and slow your heart rate—all positive changes that can help you snooze.

 2. Listen to soft music

 Music has a substantial effect on your mood (can you listen to your favorite song without smiling?), and in the same way, it can help you sleep.

 In one study, researchers placed 93 participants with sleep complaints into three groups.
 One group was instructed to listen to classical music, another was told to listen to an audiobook, and the last received no intervention.

-After three weeks, there were no changes in the audiobook or "no intervention" groups, but the group who listened to classical music had improved sleep quality.
+After three weeks, there were no changes in the audiobook or "no intervention" groups, but the group who listened to classical music had improved sleep quality3.

-According to another study, the more you listen to music, the more your sleep quality improves.
+According to another study, the more you listen to music, the more your sleep quality improves4.